 Dedication of the historical marker for the Myrtle Beach Colored School

-More than 1300 markers have been erected by the program in its first seventy-five years.
+More than 1500 markers have been erected by the program in its first seventy-five plus years.
 Since 1954 the South Carolina Department of Archives and History, as the successor state agency to the Historical Commission of South Carolina, has been responsible for the program.
 The enabling legislation creating the Department of Archives and History gave it the responsibility for "the approval of the inscriptions for all historical markers or other monuments erected on state highways or other state property."

 In the past, markers were placed along the nearest South Carolina state highway and contained references to the location of the place being marked, usually some distance away.
 More recently, markers have been erected at the historic site itself without restriction to state highways and on other public streets and county roads.